Canva Review — All the Pros and Cons

 Canva’s background removal tool in action

-Another photo-editing tool worth mentioning is Canva’s new ‘Photo Colors’ feature (pictured below).
+Another photo-editing tool worth mentioning is Canva’s ‘Photo Colors’ feature (pictured below).
 This automatically extracts the main colors from a photo into a palette, allowing you to incorporate them into other parts of your design — text, shapes, graphics etc.

-Canva’s ‘Photo Colors’ feature
+Canva’s ‘Photo colors’ feature

-Ultimately, it’s fair to say that Canva’s image editing tools are of a ‘cut-down’ nature.
+Ultimately, it’s fair to say that Canva’s image editing tools are of a relatively ‘cut-down’ nature.
 But they are nonetheless powerful and easy to use, and they give you access to the features that are arguably the most relevant to effective graphic design work.

 Editing videos in Canva